zeemeng/dots/manpage/src/setdots.1.md

 SETDOTS_PROMPT
 :   The amount/level of prompts presented by **setdots**.
 It may take one of three values: *0*, *1*, or *2*.
 If set to *0*, no prompt or interactive inquiry is generated for all default operations performed by **setdots**.
 If set to *1* (the default value), minimal prompting is presented.
 For example, a prompt is presented to validate the set of packages on which to perform certain actions.
 If set to *2*, extensive prompting is enable for default operations.
 In which case, a confirmation prompt is presented before any operation is performed by the selected back-end package manager for every target package.
 Any invalid value is replaced with *1*.

     If the option **-p** is specified and has a valid argument *n*, it overrides the value set for this variable.
-SETDOTS_PROMPT would then be reassigned to the value of *n*. **setdots** sets the *export* variable attribute on SETDOTS_PROMPT, therefore this variable is available in the execution environment of package-specific custom scripts (see *FILES*).
+SETDOTS_PROMPT would then be reassigned to the value of *n*.

 # FILES
 *$PKG_REPO/\<package_name\>/*